Here's how you can get started with QR codes in the Beaconstac dashboard. After you sign up, you will be able to start creating QR codes.

 How to create a static QR code

 Creating static QR Codes on Beaconstac is similar to creating dynamic QR Codes.
-However, you cannot edit
+However, you can neither edit nor track it after you've created it.

 Step 1: Head over to the static QR Code section

-Once you've selected the 'Create QR Code' button on the 'QR Code' page, scroll down to the bottom of the page that appears to find the various static QR Codes you can create.
+Once you've selected the 'Create QR Code' button on the 'QR Code' page, scroll down to the bottom of the page to choose from various static QR Codes you can create.
 We will be creating a static website QR Code for this tutorial.

 Step 2: Enter the relevant details

 Enter the website URL on the second page.
-Note that, unlike dynamic QR Codes, you cannot create multi-lingual QR Codes here.
+Note that, unlike dynamic QR Codes, you cannot create multi-lingual QR Codes or set query parameters here.

 Step 3: Customize the QR Code